dleblancjr/VibeCodingTemplate/README.md

 ## 4. Tech Stack Document

-- **Purpose:** Outlines the technologies, frameworks, tools, and infrastructure components used to build the VibeCoding platform.
+- **Purpose:** Outlines the technologies, frameworks, tools, and infrastructure components used to build your vibe coding platform.
 - **Use:** Provides technical guidance for the engineering team and transparency for stakeholders.
 It helps ensure consistency, scalability, and maintainability of the platform, and is updated as technology choices evolve.

 ---